 Recognising the Signs: Do You Have Frenulum Breve?

-The symptoms of frenulum breve typically become apparent during erection or sexual activity.
-If you recognise any of the following, frenuloplasty may offer you significant relief.
+Symptoms of frenulum breve typically appear during erection or sexual activity.
+If you recognise any of the following, frenuloplasty may offer significant relief.

 Frenulum breve assessment: the details